davidhiskett/awalsh/_posts/2024-08-20-product-portal.md

 There was a disjointed feel across how users sign into and navigate between products, which didn't lend itself to a smooth overall product feel.
 - Separate sign in pages for 4 products.
 - No easy way to switch between products.
-- Old branding on sign in pages
+- Old branding on sign in pages.

 ## GOALS
 To create unity when signing in and navigating across different products, whilst also taking advantage of a shared space to promote other ARKK products.
-- Create a shared sign-in with access to other products the user owns.
+- Create a shared sign-in with access to other products users may own.
-- Make use of this new space to advertise all ARKK products
+- Make use of this new space to advertise all ARKK products.
 - Allow customers to navigate between different products when signed into another.
-- Update branding
+- Update branding.

 <br>